Video is very different to recording audios. There is no where to hide!

 7. Be Yourself – Everyone Else is Taken

 Funny thing, the closer I got to the camera, the more ME I became.
 You find your truth in funny places, usually the places you’ve been avoiding the most.
 I found filming from a distance didn’t work so well.
-I had to have that real heart connection with the camera, which is of course ultimately your connection with your audience.
+I had to develop a real heart connection with the camera, which is of course ultimately your connection with your audience.

 So its very much about figuring out what is right for you and experimenting A LOT!